kade07/kade07/README.md

 - 👋 Hi, I’m @kade07
-- 👀 I’m interested in ...Python, JavaScript and Java.
+- 👀 I’m interested in ...Python, JavaScript and Machine Learning.
-- 🌱 I’m currently learning ...Java....
+- 🌱 I’m currently learning ...Machine Learning Engineer
 - 💞️ I’m looking to collaborate on ...anything A.I. related..
-- 📫 How to reach me ...kadecamcart@outlook.com
+- 📫 How to reach me ...

 <!---
 kade07/kade07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.